LaurenceNairne/aspnet_pluralsight_corefundamentals/README.md

 Secondly, when the controller name appears in the URL, it does not require "Controller" part.
 So `HomeController` can appear as "Home" in the URL and MVC will append this with "Controller" when processing it.
 Further reading states that a Controller file __must__ be named as "SomethingController" by convention.
 The official word is that this is to avoid class name clashes between controllers and models - I'm not convinced this should have been enforced, but I'm not too bothered about that.
 Plus naming is hard enough as it is anyway.

+Final point, in the example below, there is a third parameter that the template can accept in the request URL.
+That is an "id", but this is followed by a "?", meaning it's an optional parameter and is not required.
+This gives us the option to do things like query the database for a given ID, etc.

 Example:

 ```CSharp